+- 1. First Aid

+- a.
+Puncture Wound

+- i.
+Make bleed

+- ii.
+Wash with soap and water

+- b.
+Splash Mucous Membrane

+- i.
+Rinse with water for 5 minutes

+- ii.
+Eyes: immediately wash eye and report to ED

+2. Notification

-- 1. First Aid - a.
-Puncture Wound - i.
-Make bleed - ii.
-Wash with soap and water - b.
-Splash Mucous Membrane - i.
-Rinse with water for 5 minutes - ii.
-Eyes: immediately wash eye and report to ED - 2.
-Notification - a.
-Nursing student will immediately notify the instructor and charge/resource nurse or manager - b.
-If a College of Nursing Student, faculty is to notify the Student Health Nurse ASAP @ 655-2221 for tracking and monitoring purposes. - c.
+- a.
+Nursing student will immediately notify the instructor and charge/resource nurse ormanager - b.
+If a College of Nursing Student, faculty is to notify the Dean for tracking and monitoring purposes. - c.
 Information needed: - i.
 Student Name - ii.
 Name or source patient and/or Medical Record Number of source patient - d.
 Check source history for possible risk factors - e.
 Student is to contact the OSF Call Center at 1-888-6-ASK-OSF immediately to report and make appointment with Occupational Health. - f.
 At present date, financial responsibility is that of the student. - 3.
 Prompt Evaluation (1 to 2 hours post exposure) - a.
-Review and complete OSF Occupational Health Blood/Body Substance Exposure Evaluation packet which are available in the Practice Lab and Student Health Nurse's Office (603) or the Counselor's Office (112). - i.
-It is the Exposed Student's responsibility to complete page 1 and 2 before presenting to Center for Occupational Health or ED.
-Forms are available in the Student Health Nurses' office at CON, SFMC, or Occupational Health. - ii.
+Review and complete OSF Occupational Health Blood/Body Substance Exposure Evaluation packet which are available in the Nursing Resource Lab or the Counselor's Office (112). - i.
+It is the Exposed Student's responsibility to complete page 1 and 2 before presenting to Center for Occupational Health or ED. - ii.
 Complete page 2 regarding source patient risk factors referencing source patient's chart if able. - b.
 Follow the directions of the Occupational Health staff in regards to follow up and testing ordered. - 4.
-Student is to notify the Student Health Nurse in regards to required follow up.
+Student is to notify Dean in regards to required followup.

-Occupational Health @ 100 N. E. Randolph, Monday - Friday, 6:30 am.
+SFMC Occupational Health, Monday - Friday, 6:30 am.
 To 5:00 pm.
 OR